Travel in Austria

 • The Privy Garden (Kammergarten) – Located to the right of the Lower Palace and continues to the Orangery in the northern part of the complex.
 This was the prince’s private garden, reserved for him and his close associates only.

 • The Alpine Garden (Alpengarten) – This garden is the oldest of its kind in all of Europe and contains rare alpine plants.
-The plant collection was first displayed at Schönbrunn Palace at the beginning of the 19th century, until it was moved to the Belvedere Palace gardens where it is displayed to visitors.
+The plant collection first appeared at Schönbrunn Palace at the beginning of the 19th century, before moving to the Belvedere Palace gardens, where visitors can see it today.
 This garden has a variety of special plants, such as 100 Japanese bonsai trees.

 Opening Hours: